wix-incubator/react-popup-manager/README.md

 );
 ```

-Use anywhere the hook `usePopupManager` to open a modal
+Use the hook `usePopupManager` to open a modal

 ```jsx
 // main.jsx